 In times when you have electrical hook ups, it’s nice to play with modern inventions.
 We love to cook, so it is nice to experiment to find out how instant pot rv cooking can blend.

 When we aren’t out boondocking in our RV.
 We love to indulge in the modern conveniences of invention too.
 Cooking outdoors is great, but it is not always convenient.
 People assume we cook outside everyday.
 Sometimes we do, sometime, it doesn’t make sense for us.
 We love to cook and have enjoyed many years of tinkering with an Instant Pot.
 So, an Instant Pot in an RV?
 A big Y-E-S

-Eating healthy and delicious meals is important to us, and doing it quickly is the bonus we are looking for.
+Eating healthy and delicious meals is important to us, and doing it quickly is the just as essential sometimes.

 Living in a tiny space with a tiny kitchen, means the kitchen gets messy really easily.
 The space gets used up quickly when chopping and preparing for any meal.

 Thankfully, it cleans up quickly too, but we have to be mindful of how we are using the space.
 If not, you wind up balancing your plate of delicious eggs and broccoli on the edge of the counter and next thing you know it has crashed to the floor!
 Whoops! -That just happened.

 The convenience of the instant pot in an RV may seem odd at first glance.
 Hopefully, after this article, you will see how useful of a tool it is.

 If you’ve never used an Instant Pot at home or in your RV, it is helpful to know the basics.
 I was definitely a little intimidated when I first opened this she beast device that does everything.
 Yes, she is a “her”.
 She is the ultimate multi-tasker.
 Completely new ? – Check out the official Instant Pot Website.